pmcharrison/psynet-mirror/docs/index.rst

 - `Emotional connotations of musical scales <https://github.com/pmcharrison/2022-musical-scales>`_
 - `Vocal pitch matching in musical chords <https://github.com/pmcharrison/2022-vertical-processing-test>`_

-To get a broader overview of the kinds of experiments you can implemented in PsyNet, follow this link.
+To get a broader overview of the kinds of experiments you can implement in PsyNet, see :ref:`Applications`.

 To get an overview of how you can start learning PsyNet, follow this link.